ICT in het Onderwijs

 On the Collections homepage you will find multiple possibilities to filter and sort items, which allows you to find them more easily.

-2. Use the search bar to search for items based on name, item-id, label, or key word.
+1. Use the search bar to search for items based on name, item-ID, label, or key word.

-4. Sort the items based on name by clicking Title.
+3. Sort the items based on name by clicking Questions.

-5. Sort the items based on item-id by clicking Item id.
+4. Sort the items based on item-id by clicking Item ID.

 Collection settings